MinesJA/westworld-command-center-react/README.md

 You shoud collect these in some type of array somewhere and give it to the `.map` statement in the `LogPanel` component to get them to render.
 These should render most recent first (so the first element in the array should have the most recent time stamp).

-At the very least you should be logging teh following:
+At the very least you should be logging the following:

 ##### 1) Setting a hosts area:
 `Notify: {first name of host} set in area {formatted area name}`